Wondering if you should get a new or used car?

 Unless your mom is filthy rich and not working, I would stick to learning how to cook and leave everything financial out of it.

-Used cars are very much reliable and they don’t come with that dreaded monthly payment.
+Used cars are very reliable, and they don’t come with that dreaded monthly payment.

 2. You Know Everything About a New Car